Mera Peak Climbing

 The climate in the Himalayas is really uncertain.
 In some cases, because of horrible climate conditions, we won’t have the capacity to summit the peak according to the arranged day.
 The terrible climate, as well as the health state of the group, may remain as an obstruction to achieving the summit on the arranged date as we have to defer the rise.
 Consequently, this extra days is included the schedule, if on the off chance that we can’t summit the peak according to the schedule.
 In the case of everything goes well, this day can be cut off from the itinerary.

 Day 15: Trek from Khare (5,045 m) to Kothe (3,600 m)

 After breakfast, we retrace the same earlier developed walking way before until the point when we achieve Kothe.
-Once again we get an opportunity to appreciate the perspectives of the valley, icy mass, rough way, field, and the midyear settlement en route before achieving Kothe.
-Finally, after achieving Kothe, we praise our achievement/accomplishment by getting a charge out of the neighborhood wine and nourishment.
+Once again, we get an opportunity to appreciate the perspectives of the valley, icy mass, rough road, field, and the midyear settlement en route before achieving Kothe.
+Finally, after completing Kothe, we praise our achievement/accomplishment by getting a charge out of the neighborhood wine and nourishment.
 Overnight will be spent at a lodge in Kothe.